 Several years ago I got chosen by a 2 year old male ball python whose family no longer wanted him.
 I named him Nuri and we became friends pretty quickly.

 Once the word got out that I was a snake mom I started getting messages from people wanting me to take theirs.
 Fast forward a few years later and I now share a space with 12 ball pythons from ages 3-23.

 I sometimes joke about being a snake whisperer because I understand their energy in a way that most people don't.
 This has allowed me to really help these babies thrive.
 Snakes are amazing creatures with the most healing energy that I have ever felt.
 I feel so blessed to have the opportunity to share my heart energy with them in exchange for the healing and joy that they provide me.

 Several of the snakes that I took in were malnourished, living in filth, abused and terrified of people.
 With time (sometimes 6 months to a year), patience, a lot of love and a lot of food I can proudly say that all 12 snakes are now extremely happy and healthy.
 Some of them have gone through such transformations that it's hard to believe it's even the same snake.

-I wish I could take in every snake that needed help but unfortunately I don't have the time, space or finances to do so.
+I wish I could take in every snake in need of help but unfortunately I don't have the time, space or finances to do so.
 I want all of them to have plenty of attention, time outdoors and the proper housing and food.
 If I were to take in more snakes it wouldn't be fair to these 12 that have put their trust in me to take care of them and provide them with what they need.

 If you have a snake that needs to be re-homed feel free to message me and I can share it on my social networking sites.
 Please be cautious when posting animals on Craigslist.
 There are a lot of scammers out there that don't have the animals best interests at heart.